 Rapporteur’s Summary:

+All companies support to postpone this issue.

+Cat-c-Proposal 1 ASN.1 design could be postponed.

 It has been proposed in [2] that RAN2 to discuss trusted 3rd party authentication servers.
 Since this is a new topic never discussed before, the rapporteur recommends to postpone this issue.